A Novel Approach to Neutrino-Hydrogen Measurements: Discussion

-Although the technique we propose is designed to be model-independent, in the absence of actual data from STT the efficiencies and purities listed in Tab.~\ref{tab:effpur} are sensitive to the details of the interaction modeling implemented in the simulations.
+Although the ``solid" hydrogen technique is conceived to be model-independent, in the absence of actual data from STT the efficiencies and purities listed in Tab.~\ref{tab:effpur} are sensitive to the details of the interaction modeling implemented in the simulations.
 In order to estimate the impact of such effects, we repeat the event selection described in Sec.~\ref{sec:kine} with three event generators: NuWro~\cite{Juszczak:2005zs}, GiBUU~\cite{Buss:2011mx}, and GENIE~\cite{Andreopoulos:2009rq}.
-These generators use rather different assumptions for the modeling of (anti)neutrino-nucleus interactions -- including both initial and final state nuclear effects -- as outlined in Ref.~\cite{Mosel:2019vhx}.
+These generators use rather different assumptions for the modeling of (anti)neutrino-nucleus interactions -- including both initial and final state nuclear effects --as outlined in Ref.~\cite{Mosel:2019vhx}.
 To this end, we do not recalculate the likelihood functions but rather use the ones obtained from the default NuWro generator throughout.
-Given the differences among generators~\cite{Mosel:2019vhx,Duyang:2019prb}, this assumption helps to understand the impact of potential discrepancies between data and simulations on the H selection.
-As shown in Tab.~\ref{tab:effpurMC}, our kinematic selection of H interactions from the CH$_2$ targets is rather stable and we obtain comparable efficiencies and purities with all the three event generators.
-We emphasize that this test is only meant to estimate the degree to which we can rely upon the numbers in Tab.~\ref{tab:effpur}, since the actual technique is entirely data-driven and all backgrounds and efficiencies will be directly determined from the measured interactions.
+Given the differences among generators~\cite{Mosel:2019vhx,Duyang:2019prb}, this assumption can help to understand the impact of potential discrepancies between data and simulations on the H selection.
+As shown in Tab.~\ref{tab:effpurMC}, our kinematic selection of H interactions from the CH$_2$ targets is relatively stable across the three event generators.
+We emphasize that this test is only meant to estimate a possible outer envelope for the numbers in Tab.~\ref{tab:effpur}, since the actual technique is entirely data-driven and all backgrounds and efficiencies will be directly determined from the measured interactions.
+Furthermore, we will also use data from the graphite targets to build the likelihood functions independently of simulations.

 Reconstruction effects on the four-momenta of the final state particles can in principle degrade the kinematic selection.
 For this reason in our studies we used a realistic detector smearing and checked its consistency with GEANT4 and FLUKA simulations (Sec.~\ref{sec:framework}).
 Furthermore, we validated the effects of the detector acceptance, smearing, and track reconstruction with NOMAD data~\cite{Altegoer:1997gv}, although the NOMAD detector had worse acceptance and granularity than the STT.
 We note that similar kinematic selections were successfully demonstrated by NOMAD~\footnote{The higher neutrino energy in NOMAD implies higher backgrounds and more difficult kinematic selections for low multiplicity processes like RES and QE compared to our case study.
 Furthermore, the lowest usable energy in NOMAD was about 5 GeV, which is reasonably close to the spectra expected at LBNF.} in more severe background conditions (rejections up to $10^5$) in various published analyses~\cite{Astier:2001yj,Naumov:2004wa,Astier:2000ng}, as well as in single track measurements of $\bar \nu_\mu$ QE and inverse muon decay~\cite{Lyubushkin:2008pe}.